5 Flat Fee MLS Companies in Kansas

 If you’ve decided to sell your Kansas home using a flat fee MLS service, follow these steps to get your FSBO home listed on the MLS.

-Compare local companies, their packages, and rates.
-Look up Google reviews and check the Better Business Bureau for complaints or ratings.
+- Research flat fee MLS services: Compare local companies, their packages, and rates.
 Find out how many photos you can upload, what forms are included, and whether add-ons come at an extra cost.
+Look up Google reviews and check the BBB for complaints or ratings.

 Are flat fee MLS listings effective in Kansas?